-To adequately enforce the recommended metered areas, it is likely that a second officer will be necessary.
+To adequately enforce the recommended metered areas, it is likely that at least one additional officer will be necessary during the extents of metered hours.
 This will allow one officer to focus primarily on the Bayfront and one to focus primarily on Nye Beach.
 While the metering program will require that the bulk of enforcement time be spent in these districts, the enforcement plan should take care to ensure that City Center is served adequately.